Getting patients set up with telehealth technology

-Helping your patients get set up to use telehealth can go a long way towards putting them at ease and preparing them for a successful appointment.
+Helping your patients use telehealth can go a long way towards putting them at ease and preparing them for a successful appointment.

 Every patient has different skills and comfort levels with technology.
 They may also have other challenges due to older computers, out-of-date software, and low-bandwidth.
 What you need to review with each patient will vary depending on their situation.

 Provide written instructions that go through the entire process, step-by-step.
 Make this information available in different languages for patients with limited English proficiency.

 Tip: Reduce troubleshooting time and patient frustration by having a telehealth coordinator, nurse, administrative staff, or community health worker walk each patient through the process directly.

 - Have a computer, tablet, or mobile device with camera and microphone that will work with your telehealth platform?